mendix/docs/content/appstore/app-services/3d-viewer.md

 ## 2 Installation

-{{% todo %}}[**Add link to component**]{{% /todo %}}

-First, download the *3DViewer.mpk* from the Marketplace.
+First, download the *3DViewer.mpk* file for the [3D Viewer](https://marketplace.mendix.com/link/component/118345) from the Marketplace.
 When you want to add the app service to your app in Mendix Studio Pro, follow these steps:

 1. Right-click the project in the **Project Explorer**, click **Import module package**, and select the *3DViewer.mpk*.
 2. In the **Import Module** dialog box, **Add as a new module** is the default option when the module is being downloaded for the first time, which means that new entities will be created in your project.
 Note that the name will be displayed as "Viewer3D" instead of "3DViewer" in Project Explorer due to naming conventions:

 	![import-3dviewer](attachments/3d-viewer/import-3dviewer.jpg)